 For those plant areas where the only cables that are not enclosed are small sections of cables (i.e., a few feet long) that provide the power to the electrical equipment in the plant area, it may be assumed that cables have no contribution to the fire frequency of the area.
 For example, the room where a residual heat removal pump is located may contain no cables except for a 3-foot length of a power cable between the pump motor and the floor.

 Most cable trays have ladder-type construction and are therefore open on both sides.
 Some trays may have a solid bottom or a sheet metal cover on top or both (i.e., solid bottom and sheet metal cover).
 In the latter case, the trays are not hermetically sealed.
 Therefore, a fire inside the cable tray may impact other adjacent cables.
 The analyst may elect to include such fully enclosed cable trays in the fire frequency calculation.
-However, some cable trays may be fully wrapped or boxed in a material and construction.
+However, some cable trays may be fully wrapped or boxed in a fire-retardant material and construction.
 For such cases, the analyst may ignore the influence of those cable trays on the fire frequency.

-Likelihood Ratings for Transients (see FAQ 12-0064 for additional details)
+02.04 Likelihood Ratings for Transients (see FAQ 12-0064 for additional details)